patrickpissurno/JSGameIDE/README.md

 # JSGameIDE
-An open-source IDE+Library for Javascript Game Development.
+An open-source IDE+Framework for Javascript Game Development.

 Good looking version: http://patrickpissurno.github.io/JSGameIDE/

 Welcome.
-JSGameIDE is both an IDE and a library, made to help you to create fabulous games in Javascript.
+JSGameIDE is both an IDE and a framework, made to help you to create fabulous games in Javascript.
 Our objective is to provide you a reliable tool with a fast workflow and the possibility to create a high quality final product, for free.

 Documentation:
 The documentation can be accessed by the Wiki page: https://github.com/patrickpissurno/JSGameIDE/wiki.